rahul-gharat/dronahq-docs/docs/org-user-management-concepts/creating-appstore-connect-api-key.md

 4. Click `Generate`.
 5. As soon as the key is generated, you can see it added to the list of active keys.
 Click `Download API Key` to save the private key for later.
 Note that the key can only be downloaded once.

-Take note of the `Issuer ID` above the table of active keys as well as the `Key ID` of the generated key as these will be required when setting up the iOS Build creation request in the DronaHQ Studio.
+Take note of the `Issuer ID` above the table of active keys as well as the `Key ID` of the generated key as these will be required when setting up the iOS Build creation request in the DronaHQ.